After an additional night of more writing, note-taking, and tracing on my legal pad, I called the whole thing off and trudged to bed.

 I gingerly rewrote my lists with my predominant ideas.

 I boldly halved a page with a stroke of my pen.
-I numbered the top half with a 1 and the bottom half with a 2.
-I repeated this process with subsequent pages until I reached the number 12.
+I numbered the top half with a one and the bottom half with a two.
+I repeated this process with subsequent pages until I reached twelve—twelve months, twelve themes.
 Six pages in all.

 Some themes came together crystal clear and concise while others took more time to ferret into some semblance of order.
 A few categories were evident in my mind, and I knew I wanted to work on them despite the fact I could not dredge up clear action steps.
 Lastly, I had action steps which did not fit well into any of my main categories.